jupyter/docker-stacks/docs/using/recipes.md

 Here is a [quick example NGINX configuration](https://gist.github.com/cboettig/8643341bd3c93b62b5c2) to get started.
 You'll need a server, a `.crt` and `.key` file for your server, and `docker` & `docker-compose` installed.
-Then just download the files at that gist and run `docker-compose up -d` to test it out.
+Then download the files at that gist and run `docker-compose up -d` to test it out.
 Customize the `nginx.conf` file to set the desired paths and add other services.

 ## Host volume mounts and notebook errors

-If you are mounting a host directory as `/home/jovyan/work` in your container and you receive permission errors or connection errors when you create a notebook, be sure that the `jovyan` user (UID=1000 by default) has read/write access to the directory on the host.
+If you are mounting a host directory as `/home/jovyan/work` in your container and you receive permission errors or connection errors when you create a notebook, be sure that the `jovyan` user (`UID=1000` by default) has read/write access to the directory on the host.
 Alternatively, specify the UID of the `jovyan` user on container startup using the `-e NB_UID` option described in the [Common Features, Docker Options section](../using/common.html#Docker-Options)